Stability of Rellich-Sobolev type inequality involving Hardy term for bi-Laplacian: Introduction

 which requires very careful calculation.
-The proof of Theorem \ref{thmprt} is standard, but surprisingly, a vary useful tool made by Dan et al. \cite{DMY20} is good for us, that is, under the variable $u(x)=|x|^av(|x|^{b-1}x)$,
+The proof of Theorem \ref{thmprt} is standard, but surprisingly, a very useful tool established by Dan et al. \cite{DMY20} is good for us, that is, under the variable $u(x)=|x|^av(|x|^{b-1}x)$ for general function,